The Projects and Construction Review: Uzbekistan

 Until recently, the majority of large infrastructure projects were implemented using public investment, with no or limited scope for traditional PPP models.
 At the same time, the government tends to opt for privately financed PPP projects in certain sectors, such as power generation and healthcare.
 Moreover, project finance is widely used in such infrastructure PPP projects, especially in those financed by IFIs.
 The use of project finance models in purely private transactions still remains uncommon, largely owing to the lack of expertise and capacity required for structuring project finance transactions, both on the local lenders' side and on the project sponsors' side.

-Usually the PPP projects are structured through a special purpose vehicle (SPV), in the form of a limited liability company created to serve as the project company.
-However, the PPP Law provides for the winner of the tender (which usually is a foreign investor) signing the PPP agreement directly, rather than the SPV incorporated thereby.
-This is unusual within internationally recognised project finance arrangements.
-This problem has been addressed by assigning/novating the rights and obligations of the private party under the PPP agreement to the SPV.
-It is expected that the government will act to bridge the gaps in the new PPP law within 2020, following extensive consultations with various stakeholders, including IFIs and the investment community.
+Usually PPP projects are structured through a special purpose vehicle (SPV) in the form of a limited liability company created to serve as the project company.
+Until 23 January 2021, the PPP Law provided for the winner of a tender (which usually is a foreign investor) signing the PPP agreement directly, rather than the SPV incorporated thereby.
+This unusual approach in the PPP Law had been addressed by assigning or novating the rights and obligations of the private party under the PPP agreement to the SPV.
+However, on 23 January 2021, following approval by the parliament, the President has enacted amendments to the PPP Law allowing, among other developments, the PPP agreement to be signed by the SPV incorporated by the winning bidder.

-Although the Law allows for the majority of PPP models to be used, the government and public partners usually insist on the projects to be implemented based on the reverted asset models, especially build-own-operate-transfer (BOOT).
-For instance, two recent projects are structured under this model, namely a 100MW PV solar plant project awarded to UAE-based Masdar following a tender under the World Bank Group's Scaling Solar programme, and the 1500MW Combined Cycle Gas-Turbine power plant project implemented by ACWA Power (Saudi Arabia) following direct negotiations with Uzbek government.
+Although Uzbek law allows for the majority of PPP models to be used, the government and public partners usually insist that projects are implemented based on the reverted asset models, especially build-own-operate-transfer (BOOT).
+For instance, two recent projects are structured under this model, namely a 100MW wind power plant project for which the tender is pending under the consultancy of the EBRD, and an up-to-1,000MW wind power plant project implemented by ACWA Power (Saudi Arabia) following direct negotiations with the Uzbek government.

 Depending upon the complexity and source of financing, a project finance transaction may generate quite a number of transactional documents.
 The precise requirements will depend upon the type of project, the ownership structure, the regulatory environment and the level and nature of public sector involvement.